cloudmedialab-uv/PodInsights/README.md

 ### Labeling Resources for Monitoring

-To monitor a Kubernetes resource, add the `monitorthispod: "true"` label.
+To monitor a Kubernetes resource, add the `podkubemetrics: "true"` label.
 For example, to monitor an Nginx deployment:

 ```